 7. HUPANA FLOW WOOL

 Hoka One One also created a wool shoe with a wool upper like Allbirds.
-Not only do they look good but these shoes are built for comfort with its natural fibers and a rubberized mid and outer sole.
+Not only do they look good but these shoes are built for comfort with their natural fibers and rubberized mid and outer sole.